woland-no-50/pi-nas/README.md

 ## Steps manually performed in the physical world.
 ### Assembly!
 - you're on your own here!
+Connect all the bits and bobs when in doubt trust Jeff Geerling: https://www.youtube.com/watch?v=l30sADfDiM8
 - 3D print pi tray to so it can be screwed in to the tower?